PawelBoe/corona-integration/README.md

 ## Sources
 The integrated sources so far consist of:
-* the total number of COVID-19 cases reported worlwide, comming from the EU Open Data Portal (https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data)
+* the total number of COVID-19 cases reported worlwide daily (obsolete), comming from the EU Open Data Portal (https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data)
+* the total number of COVID-19 cases reported worlwide weekly, comming from the EU Open Data Portal (https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data-weekly-from-17-december-2020)
 * the total number of all cause deaths in Germany, reported by the Statistisches Bundesamt (https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/Tabellen/sonderauswertung-sterbefaelle.html)
 * the total number of performed COVID-19 tests in Germany, reported by the Robert Koch Institute (https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Testzahl.html)
 * the total number of used intensive care beds in germany, reported by the DIVI-Intensivregister in Germany (https://www.intensivregister.de)